F♯ A♯ ∞

 F♯ A♯ ∞ (pronounced "F-sharp, A-sharp, Infinity") is the debut studio album by Canadian post-rock band Godspeed You!
 Black Emperor.
-It was first released on August 14, 1997 through Constellation Records on a single LP and on June 8, 1998 through Kranky on CD.
+It was first released on August 14, 1997, through Constellation Records on a single LP and on June 8, 1998, through Kranky on CD.
 The CD version and the LP version have substantial differences between them.
 Recorded at the Hotel2Tango in the Mile End of Montreal, the album, as became common for the band, is devoid of traditional lyrics and is mostly instrumental, featuring lengthy songs segmented into movements.
-It was initially released in limited quantities, and distributed through live performances and developed a cult following via word of mouth.
+It was initially released in limited quantities and distributed through live performances, developing a cult following via word of mouth.

 Background

 In 1995, Mauro Pezzente moved into a loft with his then-girlfriend in Mile End, Montreal.
 Pezzente used the flat as a performance venue, dubbing it the Gallery Quiva.
 Around 1996, fumes from the mechanic's garage below the loft forced them to vacate it.
 Shortly after their departure, Efrim Menuck moved into the space and established Hotel2Tango, serving both as a recording studio and practice space.
 There, in 1997, the original recording of F♯ A♯ ∞ took place.
 By this time, the band had reached an unwieldy 15 members.
 In preparation of the album, they trimmed their numbers to ten.

 The culmination of material spanning back to 1993 resulted in two lengthy songs, each about 20 minutes in length.
 After the record's release, the band became interested in touring the United States.
 In order to make headway, they sent a copy of their album to the Chicago-based record label Kranky.
 Impressed by the recording, Kranky offered to re-release the album on compact disc.
 The re-worked version of the album included several new sections, resulting in three movements and slightly over an hour of music, nearly doubling the previous runtime.
 This new version was released in June 1998.